 How do I learn intuitive eating?

 First, you have to slow down, be in present time, and be able to bring your attention and awareness to your body, letting your mind rest and forgetting for the moment about all the knowledge that you may have accumulated about nutrition.
 Pay attention and notice when you want to eat: are you feeling sensations in your stomach of hunger, or perhaps it is higher up in the body-the chest (anxiety) or in the mouth (taste and feel of food can be symbolic messages)?
 To better discern physical hunger, many people find it helpful to use a rating scale of 0-10 (where 0 is empty stomach-no food, intense physical hunger; where 5 is neutral; and where 10 is totally full-couldn’t possibly eat another bite).
 Below a 5 is physical hunger.
 Above a 5 is symbolic hunger and represents a level of fullness.
 Children and other attuned intuitive eaters, tend to eat at a 3 – 4 and stop at 6 – 7.
-They typically need to eat more frequently, because they eat only the amount that they are hungry for in that moment.
+They typically need to eat more frequently, because they eat only the amount that they are hungry for at that moment.

 A common trap many unconscious eaters experience, is avoiding eating until their hunger reaches a 2 or below, and then eating to an 8 or above.
 Starve and stuff.
 This is not the best way to take care of ourselves or to meet our nutritional needs.
 When hunger gets too intense, the body regresses to survival.
 We lose our nutritional intuition because at this point the body is focused on only calories.
 Noticing the more subtle cues of physical hunger, around 3 – 4, gives us the best opportunity of meeting our nutritional needs.
 Eating at this time and stopping when just satisfied (6 -7), not overly full, can eliminate overeating.
 How will I know if I am making the “right” food choices?